siddartk1/Birthday_wish/README.md

     * **Using Python:**
         ```bash
-        python -m SimpleHTTPServer 8081
+        python -m http.server 8080
         ```
-        Then, open your browser and navigate to `http://localhost:8081`.
+        Then, open your browser and navigate to `http://localhost:8080`.

     * **Using Node.js:**
         First, install the dependencies: